aathreyasharma/backend/README.md

    - run `bundle exec sidekiq` on a new terminal to start sidekiq
    - Go to `http://localhost:3000/sidekiq` to monitor the queues And you are all set!

 * Extensability
   - The model `InvoiceItem` or more precisely the table `invoice_items` is now being listened to for any events
   - The way this is done is by including the concern that is defined in the module [`DatabaseListenable`](https://github.com/aathreyasharma/backend/blob/main/app/models/concerns/database_listenable.rb) called `add_db_listener` ([here](https://github.com/aathreyasharma/backend/blob/3432f99e05c5cb4f1fb83b91880e13c3c1cf701d/app/models/concerns/database_listenable.rb#L4))
   - This is where we keep a track of all the tables that are to be listened to for any changes (`listening_klasses`)
   - Steps to make it work across models:
     - Add `add_db_listener` in your model
+      - You can also pass optional parameters to specify the type of event the trigger is supposed to handle
+      - The allowed parameters are `:create`, `:update` and `:delete`
+      Ex: `add_db_listener :create, :update` adds a trigger for teh event CREATE and UPDATE
     - It adds the the necessary triggers to your model
     - It helps keep track of all the model names that are to be listened to
     - run `rake db:generate_trigger_migration`